xxfoundation/elixxir-docs/cmix.md

 https://datatracker.ietf.org/doc/html/rfc3526#section-5

 ## Message Structure

 Due to the nature of how ElGamal encryption works, the cMix payload in the paper is the same size as the encryption keys.
-In the case of the Elixxir mix network we use two payloads (defined below as payloadA and payloadB), each are 4096 bits in size as our keys are 4096 bits.
+In the case of the xx network we use two payloads (defined below as payloadA and payloadB), each are 4096 bits in size as our keys are 4096 bits.